Blanton Parent Handbook

 Change of Address, Telephone Numbers or Emergency Contacts

 It is very important that every student maintain an up-to-date address, telephone number and emergency contact list in the front office.
 The names you list during registration are the ones you are authorizing to pick up your children from school.
-If information changes, you MUST notify the front office immediately, so the appropriate items can be updated to reflect change.
+If information changes, you MUST notify the front office immediately, so the appropriate items can be updated to reflect changes.
 The phone numbers you provide are the only way we have of contacting you in case of an emergency.
 It is your responsibility to make sure we have the most current information.
-If you move, you must provide a new proof of address or complete a transfer application, should your new address be located outside the Blanton attendance zone.
+If you move, you must provide a new proof of address or complete a transfer application, should your new address is located outside the Blanton attendance zone.

 Because we believe frequent, positive communication is vital to the success of our students, parent/teacher conferences are encouraged!
 A parent may schedule a conference with their child’s teacher at any time during the school year.
 You may call a teacher on their voicemail or send an email with your request.
 If you would like to schedule a conference with a teacher, we ask that it be held before/after school or during the teacher’s daily conference period.
 Holding impromptu conferences as students arrive can cause the learning of the day to be delayed for the students.